Setouchi Triennale 2019

 Depart Australia or New Zealand in the evening on suggested Qantas flights to Tokyo Haneda Airport.

 After a stroll through the gardens, enjoy a light lunch in the garden café.
-In the afternoon, transfer to the hotel for check-in.
+In the afternoon, board a private ferry for Naoshima island.
+On arrival in Naoshima, check in to the exclusive Benesse Park Hotel, our base for the next three nights.

-This evening, enjoy a special welcome dinner with John and fellow travellers.
+This evening, enjoy a special welcome dinner at Benesse House with John and fellow travellers.

 In the morning, board a private ferry bound for Inujima Island in the Seto Inland Sea.
 One of the highlights of the ‘art islands’, Inujima was formerly the site of a copper smelter, now converted into a major artwork through the collaboration of artist Yukinori Yanagi and architect Sambuichi Hiroshi.
 Yanagi has subsequently worked on other ‘conversion’ projects internationally, including the Cockatoo Island installation in the 2018 Sydney Biennale.
 Inujima also includes a number of Ie Projects, where homes in the local village have been given to major Japanese and international artists to create installations within.

-In the afternoon, cross to Onomichi on the mainlaind and check in to the hotel.
+In the afternoon, cross to Onomichi on the mainland and check in to the hotel.

 This morning, take the ferry to Momoshima island.
 Momoshima is the home base of the artist Yukinori Yanagi, whose work would have been seen earlier on Inujima island.
 Here on Momoshima, Yanagi has taken over the abandoned primary school, cinema and several private homes to install some of his major artworks.
 After an exploration of these intriguing artworks and lunch on the island, return to the mainland.